SomaLogic Inc. (SLGC) volume exceeds 1.71 million: A new investment opportunity for investors

 Technical Analysis of SomaLogic Inc. (SLGC)

-Analysing the last 5-days average volume posted by the [SomaLogic Inc., SLGC], we can find that recorded value of 1.51 million was better than the volume posted last year of 1.25 million.
-As of the previous 9 days, the stock’s Stochastic %D was 55.48%.
-Additionally, its Average True Range was 0.42.
+Looking closely at SomaLogic Inc. (NASDAQ: SLGC), its last 5-days average volume was 5.61 million, which is a jump from its year-to-date volume of 1.43 million.
+As of the previous 9 days, the stock’s Stochastic %D was 43.38%.
+Additionally, its Average True Range was 0.39.

-At the time of writing, stock’s 50-day Moving Average is $5.84, while its 200-day Moving Average is $9.28.
-Now, the first resistance to watch is $5.52.
-This is followed by the second major resistance level at $5.66.
-The third major resistance level sits at $5.93.
-If the price goes on to break the first support level at $5.11, it is likely to go to the next support level at $4.84.
-Now, if the price goes above the second support level, the third support stands at $4.70.
+At the time of writing, stock’s 50-day Moving Average is $5.70, while its 200-day Moving Average is $9.17.
+However, in the short run, SomaLogic Inc.’s stock first resistance to watch stands at $4.89.
+Second resistance stands at $5.11.
+The third major resistance level sits at $5.25.
+If the price goes on to break the first support level at $4.53, it is likely to go to the next support level at $4.39.
+Now, if the price goes above the second support level, the third support stands at $4.17.

 SomaLogic Inc. (NASDAQ: SLGC) Key Stats